-New Introductory Tenants will not have the same rights as Secure Tenants; Introductory Tenancies will be offered to all new tenants, regardless of age.
+New Introductory Tenants or fixed term tenants will not have the same rights as Secure Tenants; Introductory Tenancies or fixed term tenancies will be offered to all new tenants, regardless of age.

 Disability: The Housing Act 1996 identifies 'people with learning disabilities' and 'people with a mental, physical or sensory disability' as categories where people could be classed as vulnerable.